nolanlab/scaffold/README.md

 - **Choose a dataset**: use this drop-down to select a .scaffold file located in your current working directory
 - **Choose a graph**: the result of a single SCAFFoLD analysis typically contain multiple maps, one for each input dataset.
 This dropdown allows you to select the map you want to visualize.

+You can interact with the graph using the mouse as follows:

+- Scrolling: zoom in/out.
+- Left click + drag: panning
+- Click on a node: select the node
+- Click on a node + Shift key: add to the current selection
+- Left click + drag + Alt key: select all nodes inside a rectangle

+The table to the right of the graph shows statistics about either the entire graph, or the currently selected nodes.
+In the former case, the table shows statistics related to the number of cells for which each landmark in the *Landmark* column is the closest landmark.
+Conversely,  when one or more nodes are selected, the table shows statistics related to the individual clusters.

 - **Nodes color**: use this dataset to color the nodes according to the expression of a specific marker, or with "Default" colors (unsupervised clusters:Blue, landmark populations:Red).
 - **Color scaling**: select whether you want the color scale of the nodes to be calculated globally for the whole dataset, or locally for the currently visualized graph.
 - **Nodes size**: select whether you want the size of the nodes to be proportional to the number of cells in each cluster.
 Presently the size scale is calculated across the entire dataset.